tc39/proposal-async-context/README.md

 the case.
 2. Async task interception: This can be a cool feature.
 But it is easy to cause confusion if some imported library can take application owner unaware actions to change the application code running pattern.
-If there are multiple tracking instance on same async task chain, interception can cause collision and implicit behavior if these instances do not cooperate well.
+If there are multiple tracking instance on same async flow, interception can cause collision and implicit behavior if these instances do not cooperate well.
 Thus at this very initial proposal, we'd like to keep the proposal minimal, and discuss this feature in a follow up proposal.